lvgl/lvgl/docs/CODING_STYLE.rst

 However, when whole sentences are needed for clarity, capitalize the first letter and use appropriate punctuation between sentences for clarity.

-Align the beginning of each description for improved readability.
+Align the beginning of each argument description for improved readability.
 Provide at least 2 spaces after the longest argument name for visual separation (improves readability).
 If a description of an argument continues on subsequent lines, indent the continuation lines by an additional 4 spaces to visually distinguish these lines from the beginning of a new argument description, like this:

 .. code-block:: c